 These drugs include methotrexate (Folex, Methotrexate LPF, Rheumatrex), hydroxychloroquine (Plaquenil), leflunomide (Arava) or sulfasalazine (Azulfidine).
 Treatment commonly includes methotrexate as the initial choice but combinations of these medications (e.g., methotrexate, hydroxychloroquine and sulfasalazine) are often prescribed.
 Each of these comes with a small risk of serious side effects.
 Your doctors will review them with you.

 Newer medications, called "biologics" include:

-Except for tofacitinib (a new oral medication), these medications are available by injection only.
+These medications are available by injection only.
 They can be highly effective, but many patients improve with older medications that are much less expensive, so most doctors recommend older treatments first.

 Another drug for rheumatoid arthritis is anakinra (Kineret), an injectable drug that appears to be only modestly effective but may be a reasonable option if other treatments have failed.
 Other therapies include minocycline (Minocin), cyclosporine (Neoral, Sandimmune), gold and penicillamine (Cuprimine, Depen).
 However, these treatments are used much less often because most experts find that they are not as effective or safe.